-- Understand that sexual harassment in the workplace includes making inappropriate verbal comments about someone’s physical appearance or referring directly or indirectly to anything of a sexual nature.
+- Understand that sexual harassment in the workplace includes making inappropriate verbal comments about a subordinate or co-worker’s physical appearance or referring directly or indirectly to anything of a sexual nature with them.
 In addition, staring at a person’s physique is not acceptable behavior.

 In the case of rudeness and complaints, keep these points in mind:

 - Do not react quickly to what you perceive as rudeness or a poor attitude on the part of someone else.
 Everyone has a bad day from time to time and you have no idea what negative event may have happened to upset that person beforehand.
 Give people the benefit of doubt and tolerance unless their rude behavior is repeated.

 - When you are confronted with rudeness, do not lower yourself to the same level by being rude back.
 You are often better off to ignore the rudeness and continue on with what you want to say or do.
 In some cases, you may want to confront a rude person by saying, “I beg your pardon, what did you say?”
 This may cause the offending individual to reconsider his or her rude behavior.